jeremyButtler/freezeTB/tbAmrSource/README.md

   it.
 This means that there will be a lot of false positives for reads.

-Given that Nanopore is less likely, but still has errors as indel's in homopolymers, I would suggest not using `-frameshift`.
+Given that Nanopore sequence reads still have indel's errors in homopolymers, I would not ise `-frameshift`.